pyn3rd/Apache-Tomcat-MongoDB-Remote-Code-Execution/README.md

          maxInactiveInterval="84"/>
 ```

-#### 0x03 Send the request with PoC, when users login again, there is Remote Code Execution.
+#### 0x03 Send the request with PoC, when users login the website again, and RCE will happen.

 <img src="https://github.com/pyn3rd/Apache-Tomcat-MongoDB-Remote-Code-Execution/blob/master/tomcat-mongo.gif">